Blooming Beauties: How to Grow Gorgeous Spring Bulbs in Pots!

 But you can plant them shallower when in pots and containers.

-Plant on top
+Plant on Top

 Where I live I can leave my containers outside all winter long.
 And I like topping off my potted bulbs.

-I plant some Pansies or Violas to enjoy before the bulbs begin to peek out.
+I will plant some Pansies or Violas to enjoy before the bulbs begin to peek out.
 They may look a bit sad on the coldest of days but when the warmth arrives they shine!

 And that leads me to how to overwinter your containers…

-Overwintering bulbs in pots
+Overwintering Bulbs in Pots

 Finding a good place to keep the containers during the winter months can be the trickiest part of the process.
 The bulbs need to be cold, but should not freeze solid.